Honours

 Another variant of History Honours accommodates students especially interested in International Relations.
 This requires the successful completion of 120 credits.

-Students considering this honours program should consult the Honours Chair, Prof. Bradley Miller in their first or second year of undergraduate studies.
+Students considering this honours program should consult the Honours Chair, Prof. Leo K. Shin in their first or second year of undergraduate studies.

 For more details, please see the course and credit requirements for the honours program detailed below.